 To get started, click on the following link to download the executable file:

-- - The executable file contains both 32 and 64-bit versions of RevLink
+- - The executable file contains only 64-bit version of RevLink

 - - The executable file can be applied to all supported versions of Autodesk Revit Architecture